 Interested in busking at our market?

 The UBC Farm Market offers buskers a place to perform in a beautiful setting, watching eagles soar overhead and families picnic on the grass while they get the chance to meet and engage with the local community, growers, and vendors.
 Each busker receives $20 to spend at the market for every busking slot they fill, as well as access to culled produce from the UBC Farm.
 We provide a tent for shade/rain protection and options for electrical hook-ups and seating.
-Fill out our 2019 Busker Application Form now!
+All 2019 Busker slots are currently full; please check back in spring next year for opportunities!